block-core/blockcore-market/README.md

   </p>
 </p>

-Blockcore Market is an app for posting offers for goods and services.
+Blockcore Market is an web app for posting offers for goods and services.
 Users are identified using their decentralized identifiers (Web5).

 ![](/assets/blockcore-market-screenshot.png)